 Step 1 - Confirm the scanning type

 There are two fundamental scanning types: social intuitive and formal analytical.
 Social intuitive is a less rigorous type of scanning: The term acknowledges the fact that everyone scans their environment for useful information about what is on the horizon.
 For CARA’s purposes, we use the formal analytical process whereby people investigate a wide range of sources and then produce a report by a given date.
-Some people are much better at social-intuitive scanning than others; research indicates that founders of successful startup ventures for example, are adept at social-intuitive scanning.
+Some people are much better at social-intuitive scanning than others; research indicates that founders of successful startup ventures, for example are adept at social-intuitive scanning.
 They do a lot of networking and are naturally inclined to ask questions and generate opinions on what the future holds.
 Similarly, people who use social media are trafficking the kind of information that lends itself to social-intuitive scanning.
 Formal analytical scanning is a means of bringing discipline, range, and conclusions to a social-intuitive inclination.
-It is therefore crucial to have the correct people, equipped with the appropriate skillset leading on the Association’s environmental scanning.
+It is, therefore, crucial to have the correct people, equipped with the appropriate skillset leading on the Association’s environmental scanning.

-Further, our use of the formal analytical approach enforces the use of both viewing and directed modes of environmental scanning: One approach to is to conduct an unrestricted search of the entire environment.
+Further, our use of the formal analytical approach enforces the use of both viewing and directed modes of environmental scanning: One approach is to conduct an unrestricted search of the entire environment.
 In this viewing mode, the scanner is open to anything that could be relevant to the organization, though the scanner is especially attentive to broad subject categories that are thought to offer the best opportunities.
 One such viewing scheme goes by the acronym STEEP, referring to trends in the social, technological, economic, environmental (i.e. ecological), and political spheres.
 Another approach, the directed mode, relates to specific trends an organization is already aware of.
 Here the goal is to learn more about how a trend will affect its industry or profession.
-For example, in directed mode the scanner drills down to discover the implications of a trend for suppliers, competitors, customers, and downstream beneficiaries.
+For example, in directed mode, the scanner drills down to discover the implications of a trend for suppliers, competitors, customers, and downstream beneficiaries.
 It's important to remember that no organization operates exclusively in viewing or directing mode and CARA’s formal scanning process engages in both simultaneously, at once identifying newly relevant trends and performing in-depth research on those already believed to be the most significant.
 Membership of the ES Sub-Committee reflects these requirements.

 Step 2 - Identify the members of the ES Sub-Committee

-Led by the Vice President, the ES Sub-Committee comprises the appropriate skillset to deliver both social intuitive and formal analytical scanning, in both viewing and directed modes.
+Led by the Vice President, the ES Sub-Committee comprises the appropriate skillset to deliver both social intuitive and formal analytical scanning, in both viewing and direct modes.
 In addition to the Vice President and the Executive Director, the Board of Directors nominates five colleagues to participate on an annual basis.
 These are drawn from amongst the Directors or are co-opted from outside the Board, and key personal attributes that correlate with scanning proficiency include:

 Step 3 - Identify priority environmental factors

 The key environmental factors to be considered by the ES Sub-Committee as part of the environmental scan largely reflect the context of the strategic plan and the corresponding internal and external working environments.
-These are listed at Annex A.
+These are listed in Annex A.

 Step 4 - Identify primary information sources

 Primary information sources are media that offer productive and reliable insights over time.
-CARA is continually reviewing and developing its catalogue of sources, including those that offer a single but important piece of information, and secondary sources that are checked periodically.
+CARA is continually reviewing and developing its catalog of sources, including those that offer a single but important piece of information, and secondary sources that are checked periodically.
 Our sources include print and electronic news, live events where members gather, and social media outlets where member-related information is transferred.